simolus3/drift/docs/docs/Migrations/index.md

 - A step-by-step migration file will be generated next to your database class.
 Use this function to write your migrations incrementally.
 See the [step-by-step migration guide](step_by_step.md) for more information.

 - Drift will also generate a test file for your migrations.
 After you've written your migration, run the tests to verify that your migrations are written correctly.

-- Drift will also generate a file which can be used to make the tests validate the data integrity of your migrations.
-These files should be filled in with before and after data for each migration.
+This files will also contain a sample data integrity test for the first migration.

 If you get stuck along the way, don't hesitate to [open a discussion about it](https://github.com/simolus3/drift/discussions).